Authentic Recipe Sacher Cake from Vienna

 3. Place firm egg white onto the chocolate cream and sieve the flour on top, then mix it carefully.

-4. Place parchment paper on a form (diameter 24cm, 10,5 inches); optional: grease it with margarine or butter.
+Place parchment paper on a form (diameter 24cm, 10,5 inches); optional: grease it with margarine or butter.
 Fill on top the dough and make a smooth surface.
-Bake it in preheated oven for 80 minutes on 160 C or 320 F, on the lowest rack.

-Cut cake horizontally in half.
+Cut the cake horizontally in half.

 7. Fondant – Chocolate Glaze